wendelljpereira/DArTseqMet/README.md

 <!-- ### Simple installation

-Here we provide a simplified installation using few steps.
+Here we provide a simplified installation using a few steps.

 1. Conda/bioconda